 Primary Open Angle Glaucoma

-The aim of treatment is to reduce the pressure with topical drugs such as prostaglandin analogues, beta blockers and carbonic anhydrase inhibitors.
-In drug resistant forms of the disease, surgery management may be indicated.
+The aim of treatment is to reduce the pressure with topical drugs such as prostaglandin analogues or carbonic anhydrase inhibitors.
+In drug-resistant forms of the disease, surgery management may be indicated.

 Primary Open Angle Glaucoma